Particle-Network/particle-docs-mintlify/README.md

 ### APIs and OpenAPI schemas

-Minltify supports OpenAPI for API references.
+Mintlify supports OpenAPI for API references.
 The APIs are organized in the `api` directory, and each section holds its `openapi.json` file.
 Once the OAS is set, you can reference it in the `.mdx` page like this:

 ```md file.mdx
 ---